polterguy/polterguy.github.io/plugins/magic.data.common/index.md

 ### Database transactions

 Although you should be careful with database transactions, sometimes you _really_ need them.
-For those cases you can use the following 3 slots to create, rollback, and/or commit transactions towards your underlaying database.
+For those cases you can use the following 3 slots to create, rollback, and/or commit transactions towards your underlying database.

 * __[data.transaction.create]__ - Creates a new database transaction
 * __[data.transaction.commit]__ - Commits an existing open transaction